What is a Construction Inspection Checklist?

 There are several common areas that a construction inspection checklist focuses on.
 They are as follows:

-1. What A Construction Site Inspection Entails
+What Does A Construction Site Inspection Contain?

 The construction industry is filled with high-risk and hazardous tasks, including commercial construction, rebuilding, remodeling, and repair.
 Because of this, construction workers are prone to occurrences like electrocution, falling off rooftops, machine accidents, getting hit by heavy equipment, etc.